factoria-org/f0js/README.md

 - `inviteKey`: the invite key to use for minting. if `null`, it will mint from the public launch invite.
 - `mintCount`: how many tokens to mint.
+- `options`: (optional) can have 2 of the attributes supported by web3.js (see https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#id33).
+If unspecified, uses the default values suggested by the user's wallet:
+  - `gas`: gas limit
+  - `gasPrice`: gas price

 ### return value